 A similar position applies after the commencement of a creditors' winding up.
 No action may be taken against the company except by leave of the court and subject to such terms as the court may impose.
 A transfer of shares not made to or with the sanction of the liquidator, and an alteration in the status of the company's members, is void.
 This is subject to the ability of secured creditors to rely on an equivalent exception to that available in a désastre.
 Creditors are also still able to apply for a declaration of désastre.
-If granted, this automatically terminates the creditors' winding up.
+If granted, this automatically terminates the creditors' winding up, and in this sense a désastre trumps a creditors' winding up.

-Will the courts in your jurisdiction recognise and enforce an arbitral award given against the company without reexamination of the merits?
+7.7 Will the courts in your jurisdiction recognise and enforce an arbitral award given against the company without reexamination of the merits?